lie5860/secure-dns/README.md

 ## Node-Secure-DNS

 Node-Secure-DNS is a library written in Node.js that resolves domain names using DNS over HTTPS (DoH).
-This allows for more secure DNS resolution in environments where DNS requests may be subject to tampering or monitoring.
+This ensures that correct results are obtained in environments where DNS requests may be tampered with or monitored.
 [English](./README.md) | [中文](./translations/README_zh.md)

 ## Key Features